iai-callgrind/iai-callgrind/CONTRIBUTING.md

 just full-bench-test test_lib_bench_tools
 ```

-which also checks that any output files that are expected to be created by the
+which actually verifies the stdout/stderr and/or output files of the benchmark
-benchmark run are actually there.
-Depending on the test configuration benchmarks
+run according to the configuration of the benchmark (the
+`$BENCHMARK_NAME.conf.yml` files in the respective benchmark folder).
+Depending
-are sometimes run multiple times.
+on the test configuration, benchmarks are sometimes run multiple times.

 ## Contact